facebook

 Adapting to New Vision

-• Vision Adjustments: Some patients may notice changes in their vision as they adapt to the new lenses, particularly if they opt for multifocal or accommodating IOLs.
+• Changes in Vision: A few patients can experience alteration in their vision as they get used to the new lenses, especially if they select multifocal or accommodating IOLs.

 Long-Term Eye Care